Best Weight Distribution Hitches for 2019

 Trailer Coupler Lock

-When your trailer is not connected to your tow vehicle, it is a potential target for theft.
-The entire trailer, that is.
+When your camper is not connected to your tow vehicle, it is a potential target for theft.

-There are many trailer coupler lock solutions on the market, but most can be easily defeated by anyone with a crowbar or a reciprocating saw.
+There are many coupler lock solutions on the market, and most can be easily defeated by anyone with a crowbar or a reciprocating saw.

-If you are serious about locking your trailer coupler, consider a locking solution like the Coupler Vault Pro.
-This lock is pretty darn hard to break into and most thieves are going to give up before they can tow your trailer away.
+If you are serious about locking your coupler, consider a locking solution like the Coupler Vault Pro.

-Yes, it's pricey, but your trailer is way, way more expensive.
+Yes, it's pricey, but your trailer is way more expensive than this 'insurance.'

 Coupler Vault Pro In Use